How To Use And Configure WordPress Widgets

 Widget Settings

-Toggling expands/collapse widget settings
+Toggles expand/collapse widget settings

 (Toggles expand/collapse widget settings)

-When the widget expands, you can change and save your settings, remove the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget …
+When the widget expands, you can change and save your settings, remove the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget settings …

 Widget settings